-The new shares are paid for either in cash, or by offsetting receivables due and payable to the Company, or by capitalisation of reserves, profits or additional paid-in capital, or by contribution in kind, or by conversion of bonds.
+The new shares are either paid up in cash, or by offsetting liquid to the Company, or by capitalisation of reserves, profits or additional paid-in capital, or by contribution in kind, or by conversion of bonds.

-The Extraordinary General Meeting has sole authority to decide a capital increase.
+Only the Extraordinary General Meeting shall be competent to decide a capital increase.
 It may also delegate such authority to the Board of Directors as part of the capital authorised by the articles of incorporation.